melkerraad/ScheffleraMonitor/README.md

 # Computer setup

+When programming this device, I have been using the Visual Studio Code IDE.
+A crucial first step was to install the PyMAKR extension, available from the Visual Studio Code marketplace.
+While PyMakr [[is officially designed](https://github.com/pycom/Pymakr)] is officially designed for Pycom devices, I found that it worked well for development with the Pico WH, likely since both expose a similar MicroPython USB serial interface.
+Using PyMAKR allowed me to upload code and interact with the device in PyMakr’s development mode.
+The main benefit from using the development mode is that the Pico WH is rebooted when files are changed.
+Hence, there was no need for manual rebooting.
+However since PyMakr is not officially supported for the Pico WH, some PyMAKRfeatures may be limited or unavailable.

+These were the main steps for setting up the Pico WH:
+- The Pico WH was initially put into bootloader mode by holding the BOOTSEL button while connecting it to the via USB to a computer
+- The latest MicroPython firmware for the Pico WH was then downloaded from the official [[Raspberry Pi documentation](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html)] and copied to the device’s USB mass storage.
+- After flashing the device, it appears as a serial device over USB.
+- Code is uploaded to the device and tested via PyMakr in development mode.

-How is the device programmed.
+//How is the device programmed.
 Which IDE are you using.
 Describe all steps from flashing the firmware, installing plugins in your favorite editor.
 How flashing is done on MicroPython.
 The aim is that a beginner should be able to understand.

-Chosen IDE
+//Chosen IDE
-How the code is uploaded
+//How the code is uploaded
-Steps that you needed to do for your computer.
+//Steps that you needed to do for your computer.
 Installation of Node.js, extra drivers, etc.
-Putting everything together
+//Putting everything together

-How is all the electronics connected?
+//How is all the electronics connected?
 Describe all the wiring, good if you can show a circuit diagram.
 Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.
 Is this only for a development setup or could it be used in production?

-Circuit diagram (can be hand drawn)
+//Circuit diagram (can be hand drawn)
-*Electrical calculations
+//*Electrical calculations

 # Platform